AlbertKovak/rsschool-cv/cv.md

 - GitHub: [AlberKovak](https://github.com/AlbertKovak)
 - Telegram: [Sergei](https://t.me/korole_vs_ergey)
 ## About Me
+I have always been interested in web development, as I consider it useful not only in professional growth, but also in personal, as in creativity.

+In addition, there are many developers willing to share their experiences on popular resources!
+I know that these opportunities and great desire will allow me to acquire new skills and allow me to become a first-class Frontent Engineer.

-I have good communication skills acquired in the course of past jobs.
+I have good communication skills acquired in the course of previous jobs.
-A great desire to always learn is my goal in life.
+My goal in life is eternal learning!
-You can rely on me in work and also in teamwork.
+You can rely on me for work as well as team work.
 ### Activities and Interests
 Sports, Trainings, Passions, Projects, Music and any more
 ## Skills